tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## From practice to documentation

-In this course, after you practice using an API like a developer, you'll then shift perspectives and "become a technical writer" tasked with documenting a new endpoint that has been added to an API.
+In this course, after you practice using an API like a developer, you'll then shift perspectives and "become a technical writer" tasked with documenting a new endpoint that engineers added to an API.

 As a technical writer, you'll tackle each element of a reference topic in REST API documentation: